WGBH-MLA/AAPB2/app/views/override/resources.md

 ### 7. Transcripts

 With funding from the Institute of Museum and Library Services (IMLS), the AAPB has created computer-generated transcripts for every item in the AAPB.
-Contact Casey for more details.
+Contact the AAPB’s Project Manager at [aapb_notifications@wgbh.org](mailto:aapb_notifications@wgbh.org) for more details.

 ### 8. Referring Licensing Inquiries

 We often get requests from producers seeking to license content they found in the AAPB.
 We refer them back to the contributing organization, and we can also provide licensing information on your records and organization page.
 Feel free to send us some language and contact details, and we can update it on the website.
-Contact Casey for more information.
+Contact the AAPB’s Project Manager at [aapb_notifications@wgbh.org](mailto:aapb_notifications@wgbh.org) for more information.

 ### 9. Connect with us!

-If you would like to learn more about the AAPB, what your organization contributed, and where you can go from here, email Casey!
+If you would like to learn more about the AAPB, what your organization contributed, and where you can go from here, [email us](mailto:aapb_notifications@wgbh.org)!
 You can also locate your organization's content on the Participating Organizations page at http://americanarchive.org/participating-orgs.

 ## Additional Resources